At this stage, we have three profiles for Roberto :

 In practice, Sunspot’s early demonstrated strength level is all over the place.
 His first three super-strength feats were :

-Later on his biggest feat is to throw a lorry at a great distance – a 2-axles affair that likely weighed 4-ish tonnes.
+Later on his biggest feat is to throw a lorry at a great distance – a two-axles affair that likely weighed four-ish tonnes.
 His strength seems to be steadily rising and getting more consistent during the era covered by this profile.

 As he quickly learns that his time-with-strength is limited, Roberto spends most time in a crisis in unpowered form.
 He only transforms in short bursts when attacking, to conserve his reserves.

 His actual weaknesses compared to most bricks are:

 - He needs to flick his power on, act, then flick it off in order to save his shallow reserves.

 - In a given fight, the number of super-strength actions he can conduct before he runs out of juice is well limited (about five punches or so).